-The HKMA adopts robust internal and external control mechanisms to ensure that it upholds a high standard of staff conduct, prudent risk management as well as appropriate checks and balances.
+The HKMA adopts robust control mechanisms to ensure that it upholds a high standard of staff conduct, prudent risk management as well as appropriate checks and balances.
 Internal and external audit functions provide independent assessment on the adequacy and effectiveness of the control mechanisms.